yosephdev/Chelsea-Pride/README.md

 - Select 'Pages' from the side navigation menu.
 - Choose the 'main' branch under the 'Source' dropdown menu.
 - Click the 'Save' button.
-- The website is now live and accessible at [Chelsea Pride GitHub Page URL](https://yosephdev.github.io/Chelsea-Pride).
+- The website is now live and accessible at [Chelsea Pride Website](https://yosephdev.github.io/Chelsea-Pride).
 - Future changes can be made by committing and pushing updates to GitHub, which will automatically reflect on the live site.

 [Back to Top](#table-of-contents)